ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 A new `rico:length` property was created, subproperty of `rico:measure`, with domain `rico:Thing`.

-A new `rico:destructionDate` property was created, subproperty of `rico:endDate`, with domain `rico:RecordResource`.
+A new `rico:destructionDate` property was created, subproperty of `rico:endDate`, with domain `rico:Thing`.

 ### Changes made to the 'core' object properties